 Seasoning: Sweet Chili Sauce

 Description: Well seasoned and perfectly cooked.
 Would recommend getting this with the sweet chili sauce.
-Crispy without being mushy and overcooked inside for the shrimp, they are a nice change of pace as a bbq option not typically found in Colorado.
+Crispy without being mushy and overcooked inside for the shrimp, they were a nice change of pace as a BBQ option not typically found in Colorado.
 Would get again

 Sides – Fried Okra